-The Tracking Systems Section in the Signal Exploitation and Geolocation Division at Southwest Research Institute (SwRI) develops satellite-based and terrestrial radio frequency (RF) tracking and tag applications and technologies.
+The Tracking Systems Section in the Defense and Intelligence Solutions Division at Southwest Research Institute (SwRI) develops satellite-based and terrestrial radio frequency (RF) tracking and tag applications and technologies.
 Focus is on development of short-range (to 1000 feet), medium-range (to 30 miles), and long-range (worldwide, satellite-based) tracking and tagging requirements.
 Particular attention is given to requirements for specialized packaging of beacons and tags to accommodate unique operational constraints.
 Satellite-based devices use GPS for geolocation and low-earth-orbit and geosynchronous satellites for communication.
 Satellite downlink terminals and line-of-sight receivers intercept the transmitted geolocation messages and disseminate the data to users worldwide.
 Situational awareness and combat identification systems are under development to support customer-defined operations.

 James A. Moryl, Acting Manager

 Tracking Systems Technical Strengths

 - Passive and semi-passive identification tags using RF